Jeff-Sue/URT/README.md

 ## Introduction
 In this paper, we propose an unsupervised joint modeling of rhetoric and topic structures under the discourse in linguistics, enabling mutual learning between the two.
 ![Model Architecture](https://github.com/Jeff-Sue/URT/blob/main/main2.png)

+## Motivation
+- In order to address the issue that current large models are unable to simultaneously meet the needs of third-party companies and users.
+We believe that the joint modeling of topic and rhetorical structures can help in understanding and controlling the direction of the entire conversation.
+- In linguistics, topics and rhetorical structures are often interrelated and influential, but previous work has focused only on one aspect or used one to assist the other.
+We have decided to be the first to attempt a joint modeling of both.
+- Due to the issues of data sparsity and information scarcity in both rhetoric and topics, we have chosen to conduct joint modeling in an unsupervised setting.

 ## Requirements

 To install requirements: